-A revised format of Internal Management Plan was adopted with effect from 1st April 2009.
+An updated Internal Management Plan was adopted with effect from 1st April 2010.
 This plan outlines the strategic and operational ambitions of the associations and outlined SMART objectives and targets.
 These formed the basis for monitoring and reporting during the period.